drflorianberger/TopicsInPhysics/book/_build/html/_sources/week4/cargo.md

 ---
 ```

-The inverse prbability current $J$ to go along this pathway is exactly the average time the motor is bound.
+The inverse probability current $J$ to go along this pathway is the average time the motor is bound.

 $$
 J = \e S_1
 $$

-$S_1$ can be determined from the two state system as
+$S_1$ can be determined from the two-state system as

 $$
 S_1 = \frac{2\e}{ 2\e + \pi}